Ph.D. University of California, Davis

-My research revolves around government policies and the intellectual and political currents that shape them.
-One main strand of work concerns public policy and the dynamics of technological innovation.
-A recent co-edited volume explores technology policy and the government's role in the U.S. innovation system; ongoing projects concern innovation policies and dynamics in the alternative energy sector.
+My research revolves around innovation, institutional change and the role of the state, with an emphasis on the intellectual, socio-economic and political currents that shape them.
+One strand of work concerns the dynamics of technological innovation and technology policy.
+A recent co-edited volume explores the government's role in the U.S. innovation system; ongoing projects concern innovation and industrial policies in an era of "networked" innovation, green energy innovation, and institutional change in national innovation systems.
 A second strand of work explores global and historical patterns in government responses to episodes of mass violence, focusing on the questions of how democratic governments explain violent outbreaks, and how they justify the use of police or military force to quell social protest.

 Matthew R. Keller and Fred Block.
-Forthcoming.
+2013.
 "Explaining the Transformation of the U.S. Innovation System: the Role of a Small Government Program."
-Socio-Economic Review.
+Socio-Economic Review 11(4)

 Economic Stimulus and Innovation Capacity at the Department of Energy.
-NSF Science of Science and Innovation Policy Program (SciSIP) (Co-Principal Investigator with Fred Block, UC Davis).
+NSF Science of Science and Innovation Policy Program (SciSIP) (Co-Principal Investigator).

 Best Paper in Socio-Economic Review, 2009, for "Where do Innovations Come From?
 Changes in the U.S. Economy, 1970-2006"